 In January 2021, United Way of Greater Baytown Area & Chambers County celebrated its 75th anniversary.
 From humble begins, a strong foundation was built to last.
 More than 88 million dollars has been invested in programs and services during that time.
 Today, more individuals are volunteering, from disaster response to grant reviews.

-United Way of Greater Baytown Area & Chambers County is supported by several corporations who contribute funds to support day to day operations.
+United Way of Greater Baytown Area & Chambers County is supported by corporate partners who contribute funds to support day to day operations.
 This means there are no admin fees - your gift is used to support needed local programs.
 With their ongoing support and the strong volunteer leadership, your gift is well invested in needed programs.
 No funds are given to individuals.
 All funds are tracked to show measurable outcomes and positive impacts.

 Community Impact grants are made available because of your generosity, and volunteers who carefully review requests for funding.
 Click here to view the funding process.
 The grant cycle begins in late fall and the program funding announcement is made in June.
 The agencies that have received program funding are required to submit quarterly reports that are also carefully monitored.
 Click here to review a list of agency programs that are currently funded.

 The Board has been working on Impact 2025, the forward-thinking, community-minded strategic plan.
-The plan includes the funding goals, centered on four focus areas: Education, Financial Stability, and Health and newly added this year, Basic Needs.
+The plan includes the funding goals, centered on four focus areas: Education, Financial Stability, Health, and newly added this year, Basic Needs.
 Click here to learn more about the focus areas.